docknetwork/crypto-wasm-ts/README.md

 Creating non-membership witnesses is expensive however, and the cost depends on the number of members present in the accumulator.
 Both accumulators are owned by an accumulator manager who has the private key to the accumulator and only the owner can add or remove elements or create witnesses using the accumulator.
-Accumulator allows proving membership of the member (or non-member) and the corresponding witness in zero knowledge meaning a user in possession of an accumulator member (or non-member) and the witness can convince a verifier that he knows of an element present (or absent) in the accumulator without revealing the element or the witness.
+An accumulator allows proving membership of a member (or non-member) and the corresponding witness in zero knowledge, meaning a user in possession of an accumulator member (or non-member) and the witness can convince a verifier that he knows of an element present (or absent) in the accumulator without revealing the element or the witness.
 Note, the like merkle trees, witnesses (inclusion proof) are tied to the accumulated value (root) and need to be updated as accumulator changes.